NecroC/hello-world/README.md

 # hello-world
 practice hello world
-Hi it's necro. just practicing to learn how to use this site.
+>Hi it's necro,just practicing to learn how to use this site.